%dw 2.0

 Dynamic Selector

-Any of the given selectors can use an expression to make it dynamic.
+Any selector can incorporate an expression to make the selection dynamic.

 {